 Think you’re some sort of master multitasker?
 Get ready for a very rude awakening.
 The truth is that only 2% of the population can effectively multitask, according to a widely-cited study by the applied cognition lab at the University of Utah*.
 These people are affectionately dubbed “supertaskers” by psychologists, and while many strive to be one, doing so is a lost cause – you either are or you aren’t.

 As for the remaining 98% of us?
 Attempting to multitask actually lowers our productivity, and we don’t even realize it.
 According to Harvard Business Review, focusing on more than one thing at a time actually decreases productivity by 40% and lowers your IQ by 10 points*.
-To remain productive, a few simple tricks could change how you work and focus forever.
+But these few simple productivity tips from Fleetmatics could change how you work and focus forever.

 1. Start the day out right.
 It’s easy to open your computer and immediately get lost in a black abyss of emails and missed phone calls.
 Experts say to stop doing this immediately.
 The most productive people start each day by creating a plan.
 What do you want to accomplish?
 What is most important?
 How much time are you willing to spend on each task?
 A successful business has a plan, and so should you.